IEquilibriumI/Dune-Awakening/README.md

 ## Script to add a Hagga Basin

 ## Prerequists:
-1: You myst have python3 and py3-yaml installed on the server, they can be installed on alpine like:
+1: You must have python3 and py3-yaml installed on the server, they can be installed on alpine like:

 apk add python3 py3-yaml